remicres/otbtf/doc/index.md

 ## Additional resources

+- The big [otbtf/keras tutorial](https://orfeo-toolbox.pages.mia.inra.fr/otbtf-keras-tutorial/) shows how to perform patch-based classification, semantic segmentation, layer freeze, fine tuning, and an introduction to generic image processing tasks with deterministic super-resolution.
+It involves STAC and [pyotb](https://github.com/orfeotoolbox/pyotb).
+It is basically an update of the book (see below) but 100% python/keras/pyotb, and free.
+We also have hosted the data so you don't need to ask for Spot-6/7 images on the Airbus website!
-- The [otbtf/keras tutorial](https://github.com/remicres/otbtf_keras_tutorial) shows how to create a dataset, build, train, evaluate, and apply a model to perform semantic segmentation of a remote sensing image,
+- The small [otbtf/keras tutorial](https://github.com/remicres/otbtf_keras_tutorial) shows how to create a dataset, build, train, evaluate, and apply a model to perform semantic segmentation of a remote sensing image,
 - The [*test* folder](https://github.com/remicres/otbtf/tree/master/test/)
 of this repository contains various use-cases with commands, python codes, and input/baseline data,